Timeline of the Egyptian revolution of 2011

-The following chronological summary of major events took place during the 2011 Egyptian revolution right up to Hosni Mubarak's resignation as the fourth President of Egypt on 11 February 2011.
+The following details a chronological summary of the 2011 Egyptian revolution from 25 January until Hosni Mubarak's resignation as president of Egypt on 11 February 2011.

-From 1981 to 2011, Hosni Mubarak was in power under emergency law with his son Gamal appearing to be a likely successor for the presidency.
-In December 2010, protests in Tunisia sparked by the death of Mohamed Bouazizi turned into a revolution.
-The death of Khaled Saeed in June 2010 became a similar rallying point for activists in Egypt.
+Mubarak had served as president since 1981 and ruled under emergency law with his son Gamal appearing to be a likely successor for the presidency.
+In December 2010, protests in Tunisia sparked by the death of Mohamed Bouazizi coalesced into a revolution.
+The killing of Khaled Mohamed Saeed in June 2010 became a similar rallying point for activists in Egypt.
 Increasing use of social media among activists centered on plans for a nationwide protest on 25 January 2011.

 Millions turned out in major cities across Egypt on the 25th, especially in Cairo's Tahrir Square.
 In the beginning, tensions were high between the police and protesters with violence breaking out in Suez and Alexandria.
 The government took a hard line, using riot-control tactics, and shutting down communications; But by the 28th the protests were continuing and the police had retreated.
 The security role was taken over by the military, and from then on the situation remained almost entirely peaceful.
 As pressure rose on Mubarak, the scale of the protests continued to grow, especially on specially organized Friday rallies.

 Mubarak initially gave concessions, including the dissolution of parliament, agreeing to oversee a process of reform, and promising not to run for reelection in September 2011.
 The protesters, however, were not satisfied and by 8 February there were widespread calls for Mubarak's resignation.
 On the night of 10 February, Mubarak gave a speech in which it was expected he would step down.
 Anger erupted when he stated plans to merely delegate some of his power.
 By the next day, 11 February 2011, he had resigned.